tanyakhemani/kitchen-konnect-api/README.md

-description TEXT, -- Short description of the recipe ingredients TEXT NOT NULL, -- List of ingredients (stored as a comma-separated string) steps TEXT NOT NULL, -- Preparation steps (stored as a comma-separated string) image VARCHAR(255), -- URL or path to an image of the recipe created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp of when the recipe was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP -- Timestamp of the last update );
+description TEXT, -- Short description of the recipe ingredients TEXT NOT NULL, -- List of ingredients (stored as a comma-separated string) steps TEXT NOT NULL, -- Preparation steps (stored as a comma-separated string) image BLOB, -- URL or path to an image of the recipe created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP, -- Timestamp of when the recipe was created updated_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP -- Timestamp of the last update );